 $ for i in $(apt-cache depends python:i386 | grep -E 'Depends|Recommends|Suggests' | cut -d ':' -f 2,3 | sed -e s/'<'/''/ -e s/'>'/''/); do sudo apt-get download $i 2>>errors.txt; done

 As you see in the above output, I have added the architecture 'i386' with 'apt-cache' command.

 Get:1 http://in.archive.ubuntu.com/ubuntu xenial/main i386 python-minimal i386 2.7.11-1 [28.2 kB] Fetched 28.2 kB in 1s (25.8 kB/s) Get:1 http://in.archive.ubuntu.com/ubuntu xenial/main i386 python2.7 i386 2.7.11-7ubuntu1 [220 kB] Fetched 220 kB in 1s (116 kB/s) Get:1 http://in.archive.ubuntu.com/ubuntu xenial/main i386 libpython-stdlib i386 2.7.11-1 [7,664 B] Fetched 7,664 B in 0s (13.3 kB/s) Get:1 http://in.archive.ubuntu.com/ubuntu xenial/main i386 python-tk i386 2.7.11-2 [28.0 kB] Fetched 28.0 kB in 1s (24.8 kB/s)

 errors.txt libpython-stdlib_2.7.11-1_i386.deb python2.7_2.7.11-7ubuntu1_i386.deb python-minimal_2.7.11-1_i386.deb python-tk_2.7.11-2_i386.deb

 You know now how to download packages with dependencies in Ubuntu systems.
-This method is same for Debian, Linux Mint, and other Ubuntu derivatives.
+This method is same for all DEB-based systems.
 Hope this helps.
-I will be here again with an Interesting article.
-Until then, stay tuned with OSTechNix.